dieghernan/dieghernan.github.io/collections/_posts/2022-01-28-maps-flags.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/rspatial?src=hash&amp;ref_src=twsrc%5Etfw">#rspatial</a> Do we need a package for using our own pictures as base maps?
 I don’t know, but anyway we have it! {rasterpic} 📦 is now on CRAN, and we can convert our pngs to spatial rasters like this <a href="https://t.co/fpoollARoN">https://t.co/fpoollARoN</a> <a href="https://t.co/l9o7rQwdgX">pic.twitter.com/l9o7rQwdgX</a></p>&mdash; dieghernan ن (@dhernangomez) <a href="https://twitter.com/dhernangomez/status/1486666356544225281?ref_src=twsrc%5Etfw">January 27, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I received also an interesting reply to this from **Hefin Ioan Rhys** [@HRJ21](https://twitter.com/HRJ21):

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Ooh I think a map with countries filled with their own flag would be poppin&#39;.</p>&mdash; Hefin Ioan Rhys (@HRJ21) <a href="https://twitter.com/HRJ21/status/1486976368936116225?ref_src=twsrc%5Etfw">January 28, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-That remembers me to a [previous post](https://dieghernan.github.io/202002_cartography1/#png-layer) that I wrote when I added some new functions to the **cartography** package, now replaced by the [**mapsf**](https://cran.r-project.org/package=mapsf) package.
+That reminds me of a [previous post](https://dieghernan.github.io/202002_cartography1/#png-layer) that I wrote when I added some new functions to the **cartography** package, now replaced by the [**mapsf**](https://cran.r-project.org/package=mapsf) package.